Osteomalacia is a bone disease. It causes bones to soften and weaken. Treatment can improve outcomes.

 |Copyright © 2002 Nucleus Communications, Inc. All rights reserved.|

 The doctor will ask about symptoms and past health.
 A physical exam may be done.

 - Blood and urine tests

-- Bone biopsy—when other test results aren't clear
+- Bone biopsy—when other test results are not clear

 The goal of care is to treat the cause.
-This may help with other health problems.
+Problems from osteomalacia also need to be treated.

-- Wearing braces to reduce or prevent bone deformities
+- Braces to reduce or prevent bone deformities

-- Surgery to fix bone deformities—used in serious cases
+- Surgery to fix bone deformities—in serious cases

 Eat Right—Academy of Nutrition and Dietetics https://www.eatright.org

 National Institute of Arthritis and Musculoskeletal and Skin Diseases https://www.niams.nih.gov